 Since the male anatomy has more external genitalia than the female, there are more areas available for piercing.
 The most popular male genital piercings include,

 - Prince Albert – A ring-style piercing that pierces through the glans (head) and urethral opening of the penis.

 - Foreskin Piercing – A piercing through the foreskin, most often for aesthetic effects.

 - Frenum Piercing – A piercing through the skin at the underside of the shaft behind the glans.
 Both foreskin and frenum piercings have few complications.

-Due to the sensitivity of parts of the genitalia, piercing certain parts of this anatomy could result in long term nerve damage.
+Due to the sensitivity of parts of the genitalia, piercing certain parts of this anatomy could result in long term nerve damage, and for those with jewelry sensitivity, it can cause additional discomfort.
 It should only be done by a very experienced and specialized professional piercer.

 Depending on the area and the anatomy, genital piercings can vary in terms of intensity and healing time.
 Male piercings which pass through the glans will take the longest to heal.

 – Most Genital Piercings: Around 2 to 4 months.

 In this case, different jewelry may have different effects on sexual stimulation.
 Many piercing artists start with jewelry that is simple and easy to heal, but once healed endorse personal experimentation to find one’s personal preference for jewelry.